probe-rs/probe-rs/cargo-embed/README.md

 ## Installation

-You can install this utility with cargo:
+You can install this utility with cargo after installing the prerequisites listed below:

 ```bash
 cargo install cargo-embed